mrmhodak/buildtest/index.rst

 shell scripts (.sh).
 The test scripts can be run independently but they are designed to work in CMake_ CTest Framework.

-BuildTest can:
+buildtest can:

  - Creates test for binary testing
  - Generates test that requires compilation
  - Verify modulefile can be loaded.
  - generate tests for system packages
  - List software packages provided by MODULEPATH
- - List available toolchain based on the easyconfig files provided to BuildTest
+ - List available toolchains
  - List a tabular software-version relationship
  - Verbosity level to control output
  - Support for logging
  - Search for YAML and test scripts
  - build tests easily for scripting languages (R, Python, Perl)
+ - Run tests through an interactive menu

 .. _CMake: https://cmake.org/documentation/